Waterloo Bridge: First bridge

 During the 1840s the bridge gained a reputation as a popular place for suicide attempts.
 In 1841, the American daredevil Samuel Gilbert Scott was killed while performing an act in which he hung by a rope from a scaffold on the bridge.
 In 1844 Thomas Hood wrote the poem "The Bridge of Sighs", which concerns the suicide of a prostitute there.

+Between 1865 and 1870 the Victoria Embankment was built through the northernmost arch and the Waterloo Steps were built to connect the footways on either side of Wellington Street to the Embankment.
+The western steps were removed in 1907-1908 to allow the Kingsway Tramway Subway to connect to the Embankment.

+The bridge was freed from toll in 1878, the proprietors being paid £475,000 compensation.
+It was placed under the control of the Metropolitan Board of Works, which was abolished in 1889, its responsibilities being assumed by the London County Council.